On the Unreasonable Effectiveness of Feature propagation in Learning on Graphs with Missing Node Features: Feature Propagation

 Then this recursion converges and the steady state is given to be

-\end{proposition} Proof: See Appendix \ref{appendix:proofs}.
+\end{proposition} Proof: See Appendix \ref{sec:closed_form_solution}.

-\paragraph{Feature Propagation Algorithm.} Equation \ref{eq:dirichlet_iteration} provides an extremely simple and scalable iterative algorithm to reconstruct the missing features, which we refer to as {\em Feature Propagation} (FP).
-While $\mathbf{x}_u$ can be initialized to any value, we initialize $\mathbf{x}_u$ to zero and find 40 iterations to be enough to provide convergence for all datasets we experimented on.
+\paragraph{Feature Propagation Algorithm.} We can notice that the update in Equation \ref{eq:dirichlet_iteration} is equivalent to first multiplying the feature vector $\mathbf{x}$ by the original diffusion matrix $\tilde{\mathbf{A}}$, and then resetting the known features to their true value.
+This gives us Algorithm \ref{alg:fp}, an extremely simple and scalable iterative algorithm to reconstruct the missing features on a graph, which we refer to as {\em Feature Propagation} (FP).
+While $\mathbf{x}_u$ can be initialized to any value, in practice we initialize $\mathbf{x}_u$ to zero and find 40 iterations to be enough to provide convergence for all datasets we experimented on.
 At each iteration, the diffusion occurs from the nodes with known features to the nodes with unknown features as well as among the nodes with unknown features.